TheDers/sfdc-qcp-vscode-extension/README.md

   - Remote
     - This will fetch all files from Salesforce and copy to a new folder called `/{date}`
 - `SFDC QCP: Compare Records and show differences`
-  - Shows differences between a file and a record.
+  - Shows differences between a file and a record
+- `SFDC QCP: Open QCP record from Salesforce`
+  - Opens a QCP record from Salesforce without saving the file locally

 ### Project Initialization
 **To get started, create a blank folder and open it with VSCode.**  You can use a folder with existing code if you want to.